GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 For each of the components we want to start guesstimating on cable length.
 You can do this by placing components where you want to place them.
 Close together components can share similar wiring i.e. 5v and GND.

-Please use the tables in [**3.2.0 Component Wiring**](#320-component-wiring) for details on pin connections to the Arduino.
+?>Please use the tables in [**3.2.0 Component Wiring**](#320-component-wiring) for details on pin connections to the Arduino.

 ## 2.1.0 Base Functionality
 ### 2.1.1 Power Delivery
 Take off the top cover of your machine by unscrewing the 2 top screws.
 Be sure to mark your top left power connector so you don't mix them up (even though it's not that hard to understand which one is which).

 Prepare splitter cables with the below specs:
-1. Black splitter, 18AWG, 10cm, female end, male end, male end
+1. Black splitter, 18AWG, 10cm, female end, male end, male end.
-2. Red splitter, 18AWG, 10cm, female end, male end, male end
+2. Red splitter, 18AWG, 10cm, female end, male end, male end.

 Example of a red and black splitter:

 ![image](https://user-images.githubusercontent.com/53577819/154988645-5f1da175-7d09-437a-ac2c-f64e16f3a564.jpg ':size=350')

-The female end will go in Gaggia's front panel.
+The female spade end will go in Gaggia's front panel.
 One male splitter end will go into the connection that came out of the switch position the other male will be for some more wires further down.

 ![image](https://user-images.githubusercontent.com/53577819/154988784-7ddbc106-4744-4d9f-8879-b9a107a9fe7c.jpg ':size=350')

 Before trying to copy piggyback locations from below it’s recommended to check what the schematics say [3.1.0 Schematics & Diagrams](#310-schematics--diagrams).

-!>**PLEASE NOTE THE OFFICIAL SCHEMATIC DRAWINGS HAVE BEEN DRAWN FLIPPED AND UPSIDE DOWN**
+?>**PLEASE NOTE THE OFFICIAL SCHEMATIC DRAWINGS HAVE BEEN DRAWN FLIPPED AND UPSIDE DOWN**

 Whilst following schematics it's important to test you have found the correct piggyback locations.
 In order to do this please follow the below instructions before turning on your machine.